Geeksltd/MSharp.Docs/Tutorials/11/README.md

 }
 ```

-#### Adding Pages to Menu
+### Adding Pages to the Menu

-The last step is to add a root page to the main menu:
+After you ended up with the pages, you need to add them to the main menu:

 ```C#
 using MSharp;